Rockford Unit 6 Bylaws

 Section 2

-The office of President, Vice-President, Recording Secretary, Treasurer, and five regular members of the Board of directors shall be duly nominated by the regular members at every other annual meeting of this Unit.
+The office of President, Vice-President, Recording Secretary, Treasurer, and five regular members of the Board of Directors shall be duly nominated by the regular members at every other annual meeting of this Unit.
 The retired member of the Board of Directors shall be nominated by the retired members and shall be elected by secret written ballot of the retired members present at the annual meeting.
 This Unit's Executive Board and the Board of Directors shall hold office for a term of two years.

 Section 3

 The election shall be by secret ballot on the Friday of the next week containing a payday after the week of the annual meeting.
 The polls shall be open from 6:00 a.m. to 9:00 p.m.
 The nominee receiving the highest number of votes cast shall be declared elected.
 In any matter deemed appropriate for a vote of the membership by the President or Board of Directors, the vote shall be conducted by secret ballot among regular members of the Unit on the Friday of a week containing a payday, with polls to be open from 6:00 a.m. to 9:00 p.m.
+In the event of a tie in election of any position, the election will be decided by a game of chance to be decided upon, by a majority of the newly elected executive board.

 Section 4